molpopgen/pecnv/README.md

 1. -N = the prefix of the name to be assigned for each job.
 The default is pecnv.
 If you are dealing w/multiple samples, you should provide a meaningful, and unique, name for each sample.  sample0, sample1, etc., are good choices.
 Also, you should change the -sample value for each sample, too, so that they are all unique.
 2. -q = the name of the OGE queue(s) you wish to send your jobs to.

-Here is how I run the pipeline on the UCI cluster:
+Here is how I would run the pipeline on the UCI cluster:

 > gridify.pl -q krt,bio -ref /path/to/reference.fasta -infile infile -N samplename -sample sampleid